ReamaGeorge/Rock-Paper-Scissors-gh/README.md

 About:

-There are 3 options
+There are 3 options.
-"R" for "Rock"
+"R" for "Rock".
-"P" for "Paper"
+"P" for "Paper".
-"S" for "Scissors"
+"S" for "Scissors".

-Rock beats Scissors
+Rock beats Scissors.
-Paper beats Rock
+Paper beats Rock.
-Scissors beats Paper
+Scissors beats Paper.

 1) When the program runs it asks the player to pick an option from "R", "P", and "S".
 2) If the user's input is invalid, it prints out an error message and then returns to Step 1.